playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 >  That's "let's dive in" in Pig Latin

-Just as Angular parses the rest of the template you pass in to be able to convert your custom Angular components into template tags, *Angular also provides a small language-like syntax into it's own query system*.
-This syntax is refered to as a "microsyntax" by the Angular devs. _This syntax is able to let the user create specific APIs that tie into this syntax and call/leverage specific parts of their code_.
+Just as Angular parses the rest of the template you pass in to be able to convert your custom Angular components into template tags, *Angular also provides a small language-like syntax into its own query system*.
+This syntax is referred to as a "microsyntax" by the Angular devs. _This syntax is able to let the user create specific APIs that tie into this syntax and call/leverage specific parts of their code_.
 Sound vague?
 I think so too, let's look at a fairly minimal example:

 ````typescript
 function translatePigLatin(strr) {